birdup000/ADHD-TaskManagementPanel/README.md

 - [x] Backend (Still in development)
 - [x] Web Interface (Still in development)
 - [ ] Android App
+- [ ] Multi-User Support
+- [ ] Login Page
+- [x] Import Task list (Yes if you move the json file from each server from the backend.
+Will add to web interface soon!)
+- [ ] DB Support
+- [ ] AI integration (Coming Soon!
+To enhance productivity and help keep you focused)

 # Setup Instructions